SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Quota Sizes

-1st-3rd Year 4th Year+ Guests
+1st Year 2nd Year 3rd Year 4th Year+ Thesis Guests

-Exceeding your Quota
+Exceeding Your Quota

 Requesting a Larger Quota

-Using /local/scratch on NetBSD Workstations
+Using /local/scratch on ArchLinux Workstations

-All of the ECS NetBSD workstations have a large area (typically 30-40GB) of temporary ("scratch") disk available for use by the person using that workstation.
+All of the ECS ArchLinux workstations have a large area (typically 200GB) of temporary ("scratch") disk available for use by the person using that workstation.
 Files stored in /local/scratch do not count towards your disk quota so storing files there may be an alternative to requesting a larger disk quota.
 There are some advantages to doing this, but there are also disadvantages that you should be aware of.

 The main advantage is the large amount of free space that is typically available.
 Also the disk is local to the workstation so accessing it is much (probably several orders of magnitude) faster than a network volume such as the one your home file system is stored on.